 Understanding Claims-Based Security

 organisation.
 This role is now represented with claims.
 In this chapter you will get a better understanding why

-claims are better than roles, and how claims are transmitted in a secure way.
+claims are better than roles, and how claims are transmitted in a secure way as tokens.

-- Representing the user
+- Representing the User

 - Using Claims in .NET

 In the modern web we all want to share stuff.
 But how do you safely allow one web site to access resources from

-- The Internet and a way of sharing
+- The Internet and a Way of Sharing

-- Introducing OAuth 2
+- Introducing OAuth and OpenID Connect

-Protecting a Web-API with OAuth2
+Protecting a Web-API with OpenID Connect and AzureAD